ArianeBeaudin/arianebeaudin.github.io/_posts/2020-05-23-internet-subcultures-autonomous-zones-and-narratives.md

 ---

-We know that humans are social creatures, and they want to feel like they are part of a group.
+We know that humans are social creatures, and that they want to feel like they are part of a group.
 We also know that they will probably strive for status in some kind of hierarchy because it's good for self-esteem/self-actualization.
 But striving for power can increase violence.
-Nonetheless, when there is multiple ''positions of power'' available, there is less competition, so the negative feedback of this pursuit is less intense.
+Nonetheless, when there are multiple ''positions of power'' available, there is less competition, so the negative feedback of this pursuit becomes less intense.

 Basically anarchism proposes a decentralized system with multiple autonomous zones.
 And the internet already offers a multiple hierarchies framework.
 So what do we do about that?
 We could explore this in two ways :

- 1. How does this situation can spark the collective imagination into a possible anarchist narrative for the real world?
+ 1. How can this situation spark the collective imagination into a possible anarchist narrative for the real world?
  2. Even if internet creates many subculture and groups, how does that could translate in physical place, regarding the fact that the people in those groups are physically all over the world AND part of multiple groups at once?

 I think I could summarize an answer with something like "those internet made subcultures can help the human psyche with its understanding of autonomous zone but they do not offer a real concrete ground to operate the construction of them unfortunately."
 I mean, I could imagine a sci-fi scenario where we all live in virtual realities, but this "virtualization of the world" can only happen when all basic needs are met, and yeah, that won't be an instant thing for a new autonomous zone.